 Honourable mentions also go to David de Gea, Sergio Romero, Paul Pogba and Marcos Rojo.

-The improved – Marcus Rashford again showed his class at the end of the campaign, but struggled for form before Christmas and suffered an epic Premier League goal drought.
+The improved – Marcus Rashford again buy ambien on the street showed his class at the end of the campaign, but struggled for form before Christmas and suffered an epic Premier League goal drought.
 Henrikh Mkhitaryan did well in Europe but too often flattered to deceive in the league.
 Juan Mata had some of his best performances in a United shirt and Matteo Darmian finished the season looking like the accomplished Italian full back we thought we’d originally signed.
 Marouane Fellaini was decent at times and became one of Jose’s trusted lieutenants.

 The average – Michael Carrick justified his reintroduction early on in the season, but faded and looked his age.
 Jesse Lingard scored in two Wembley outings but suffers from poor finishing too often.
 Daley Blind had his moments but never showed the form from the previous season.
 Phil Jones looked a revelation when fit and keeping six clean sheets in 13 consecutive matches before getting injured again.